 - Over-the-counter drugs that cause drowsiness, such as cough syrup

-Remember that the other driver will do everything possible to avoid facing the consequences for their actions.
-We urge anyone injured by a drunk driver to take steps to gather evidence and protect yourself.
+Remember that the other motorist will do everything possible to avoid facing the consequences of their actions.
+Therefore, anyone injured by a drunk driver should take steps to gather evidence and protect their rights.
 Some simple steps you can take include:

-- Call the police immediately.
-Many drivers will offer to resolve the accident without getting the police or insurance companies involved.
-But getting a police report can strengthen your claim.
-Call 911 immediately after the accident.
+- Call the police immediately: Many drivers will offer to resolve the accident without getting a law enforcement officer or insurance companies involved to avoid license suspension and other penalties.
+However, getting a police report will strengthen your claim.

-- Tell police if you suspect the other driver is intoxicated.
-Police are trained to recognize symptoms of drunkenness and drug use.
-They can administer a field sobriety test or even a Breathalyzer test on the spot.
+- Tell the police if you suspect the other driver is intoxicated: Police are trained to recognize symptoms of drunkenness and drug use.
+They can administer a field sobriety test or a Breathalyzer test on the spot.

-- Take a video.
-If you have a phone, start recording video before you approach the other driver.
-Record your conversation with them.
-An impaired driver will often show obvious signs of intoxication like slurred speech, confusion, anger, or stumbling.
+- Take a video: If you have a phone, start recording a video before approaching the other motorist.
+An impaired driver often shows obvious signs of intoxication like slurred speech, confusion, anger, or stumbling.
 Your video can serve as evidence.

-- Get witnesses.
-Ask other at the scene if they saw what happened, and exchange information with witnesses so you can contact them later.
+- Get witnesses: Ask others at the scene if they saw what happened, and exchange information with witnesses so that you can contact them later.

-- Get medical attention.
-Even if your injuries seem minor at first, you need to go to a doctor as soon as possible after the accident and get a diagnosis.
+- Get medical attention: Even if your injuries seem minor initially, you need to go to a doctor immediately after the accident and get a diagnosis.

-Most importantly, call a drunk driving accident lawyer.
-Drunk driving laws are complex and it’s very difficult to win your claim on your own.
-When you call John Foy & Associates, we will work to make your case as strong as possible.
-We’ll pull the criminal record and driving record of the person who injured you, and see if they have a history of past DUI convictions.
-Many drunk drivers are repeat offenders.
+Most importantly, call a DUI accident lawyer in Columbus, GA.
+Drunk driving laws are complex, and winning a claim without legal assistance is difficult.
+In addition, your attorney can pull the criminal record and driving record of the person who injured you and see if they have a history of past convictions.

-As the victim, you have a right to recover far more in a drunk driving case than you would in other car accident cases.
-In many cases you could be awarded tens of thousands, or even hundreds of thousands of dollars.
+As the victim, you have a right to recover far more after a drunk driving crash than you would in other motor vehicle accident cases.
+You could be awarded tens or even hundreds of thousands of dollars.

-The financial recoveries in drunk driving cases are large because judges in the City of Columbus can award “punitive damages.”
-Punitive damages are an extra financial award that the drunk driver has to pay to the victim, above and beyond the actual costs of the accident.
+The financial recoveries in drunk driving cases are large because judges can award “punitive damages.”
+These are extra financial awards that the liable party must pay the victim above and beyond the actual costs of the accident.
 This is meant to both punish the drunk driver and deter future DUIs.

 In addition to the punitive damages, you have a right to recover:

-- All of your medical costs including doctor appointments, medication and physical therapy
+- All your medical costs, including doctor appointments, medication, and physical therapy

 - The cost of repairing or replacing your car or other damaged property